 General Lord Alfred Plumley, a sundowning army general

-Adele Oxley, a boisterous mayor
+Adele Oxley, a back-slapping mayor

 Marcello Olleobello, a delicate scholar